Meet JCH

 Mission & Values

-Previously, Jason directed school culture and inclusive engagement efforts at a NYC independent school, where he co-led the school’s peace, equity, and justice department and taught courses at the intersection of ethics, history, and religion.
-He currently serves on the board of Hidden Water.
+Previously, Jason directed school culture and inclusive engagement efforts at a Quaker independent school in New York City, where he co-led the peace, equity, and justice department, trained faculty and leadership across divisions, and taught courses at the intersection of ethics, history, and religion.
+Jason currently serves on the board of Hidden Water and served as Social Impact Producer for Race to Be Human, a documentary with Impactful that explores how to talk about race and mental health.

 Additional Details